manjaro/pacman-mirrors/docs/index.md

 according to the packagers needs.

 The actions performed by the API are in strict order and performed *before any* other actions.
+This also means that ordinary arguments supplied in conjunction with app might be ignored.
+Eg. **-U** argument terminates pacman-mirrors when branch and mirrorlist has been written.

 1. If *-G*
    * *sys.exit(config.branch)*